-The Complete Guide to BTS' 'Love Yourself' Comeback
+The Complete Guide to BTS' 'Love Yourself: Her' Album: Tracklist Revealed

 Smeraldo pic.twitter.com/JjALUEBg3L— 방탄소년단 (@BTS_twt) August 9, 2017

-Smeraldo is not a real word nor flower, but fans quickly went into action looking up possible meanings with someone finding a florist's blog who is opening a shop called "Flower Smeraldo."
+Smeraldo is not a real word nor flower, but fans quickly went into action looking up possible meanings with one finding a florist's blog who is opening a shop called "Flower Smeraldo."
 Fans noticed one of the images on the blog was titled "BTS_Smerlado" and that an Instagram account was also opened under the name "Flower Smeraldo" featuring flowers similar to the ones Jin posted.

 More connections began popping up as fans noticed the smeraldo flower shop would open in September, the same month BTS was scheduled to release their comeback album.
-There is also mention of "The Smeraldo Academy" opening on September 12, 2013 a.k.a. the day BTS debuted on the K-pop scene with their 2 Cool 4 Skool EP.
+There is also mention of "The Smeraldo Academy" opening on September 12, 2013 a.k.a. the birthday of BTS leader Rap Monster.
 Even more curious is how the blog was created on July 4 a.k.a. the same day BTS unveiled their new logo and name meaning.

 Fans have been running amock trying to piece the supposed clues together with some thinking they connect BTS' story from past albums: